VTV5

 VTV5 is a Vietnamese state-owned television network aimed at ethnic minorities and sports in Vietnam.

 Since 2016, VTV5 has expanded its programs through its operated-and-owned local channels under the VTV5 banner.
-The first was VTV5 Tây Nam Bộ, which relaunched in 2016, originally belonged to Vietnam Television Center in Can Tho.
-The second is VTV5 Tây Nguyên, which broadcasts programs aimed at the Central Highlands minorities.
+The first was VTV5 Southwest, which relaunched in 2016, originally belonged to Vietnam Television Center in Can Tho.
+The second is VTV5 Central Highlands, which broadcasts programs aimed at the Central Highlands minorities.

-Although the main broadcast of VTV5 is for ethnic groups, several sports events and football matches (Bundesliga, V.League) are also live on VTV5.
-These sports content are also shown on VTV6 (from 2018 to 9 October 2022), and VTV2 (from 14 October 2022 to now).
+Although the main broadcast of VTV5 is for ethnic groups, several sports events and football matches are also live on VTV5.
+These sports content are also shown on VTV2.